psychemedia/storytelling-notes/and-the-girl-played-on.md

 The footprints on the path had disappeared again.
 A bit odd, a rose bush, out of season... and a bee...

-Rhoswen leaned towards the rose bush, recognising something within it, perhaps, becuase in Welsh, Rhosen means "whote rose".
+Rhoswen leaned towards the rose bush, recognising something within it, perhaps, because in Welsh, Rhosen means "white rose".

 The bee buzzed angrily, and Rhosewen stepped back.